 People have their views and they believe and promote data and ‘facts’ that support those views and ignore contrary data.
 It’s true about all of us.People have their views and they believe and promote data and ‘facts’ that support those views and ignore contrary data. - @markaclark Click To Tweet

-The lack of humility on one side or the other should be your first clue that maybe the person you are staring at isn’t open to think again or look at an issue from a different angle at all.
+The lack of humility on one side or the other should be your first clue that maybe the person you are staring at isn’t open to thinking again or looking at an issue from a different angle at all.

-Jesus warned against people who aren’t so much deceived by others, though of course that is a part of this kind of person’s situation as well most times, but those who are self-deceived.
-And therein lies part of the problem: we don’t know what we don’t know.
+Jesus warned against people who aren’t so much deceived by others, but those who are self-deceived.
+And therein lies part of the problem: We don’t know what we don’t know.

-Thus, I would say humility and open-mindedness to data and ideas is central to us as we find our way through this new world.
+Thus, I would say humility and open-mindedness to data and ideas are central to us as we find our way through this new world.

-I want to turn this idea of ‘thinking again’ and aim it at an idea so rooted in the post-Christian west that I am sure it will mess with our brain a little.
-It is the idea that religion is good, indeed, great for society as a whole.
+I want to turn this idea of ‘thinking again’ and aim it at an idea so rooted in the post-Christian West that I’m sure it will mess with our brains a little.
+It’s the idea that religion is good, (and perhaps great) for society as a whole.

-Of course the popular narrative of the western world over the last one hundred years or so, and especially the last 30 or 40 has been that religion is ‘poison’ as the famous atheist Christopher Hitchens used to argue.
-That religion creates war and atrocity, judgmentalism and racism, intolerance and ignorance, across the populace.
-Images of people denying science, hating others, doing violence against people, rule the day.
+Of course, the popular narrative of the western world over the last one hundred years or so – and especially the last 30 or 40 years – has been that religion is ‘poison’ as the famous atheist Christopher Hitchens used to argue.
+According to these voices, religion creates war and atrocity, judgmentalism and racism, intolerance and ignorance, across the populace.
+Images of people denying science, hating others, and doing violence against people, rule the day.

 What if your anecdotal story of that one religious uncle you know, or that one group on Facebook that time, was all called into question by the facts?
 Would you be willing to change your mind?

-The data tells us we’ve been wrong all along, and that story of the triumph of secularization is just plain false when we ask the question: how religion impacts and affects the cities, neighborhoods, communities, nations and individuals it exists within.
+The data tells us we’ve been wrong all along, and that story of the triumph of secularization is just plain false when we ask the question: How does religion impact and affect the cities, neighborhoods, communities, nations, and individuals it exists within?

 So what areas does he explore and what are his conclusions?
 And what does it mean for us?

-There are a hundred and one things his data concludes which you can read for yourself in more detail, but here are some of the more interesting ones.
-And again, let’s remind ourselves, his conclusions are based on actual research done by an actual sociologist and his colleagues, not what passes today as research – i.e. a google search, and a scroll of your Facebook feed, and that website which has those Youtube videos by that doctor.
+There are a hundred and one things Stark’s data concludes which you can read for yourself in more detail, but here are some of the more interesting ones.
+And again, let’s remind ourselves, his conclusions are based on actual research done by an actual sociologist and his colleagues, not what passes today as “research” – i.e. a Google search, a scroll of your Facebook feed, etc.

 - Are the primary source of secular charitable funds that benefit victims of misfortune whatever their beliefs